Research

 Publications

-A common theme in complaints from those with marginalised social identities is that they are seen primarily in terms of that social identity.
-Some Black artists, for instance, complain about being seen as Black first, and artists second.
-I argue that complaints like this can be understood as referring to a particularly subtle form of harmful attention.
-Offering a taxonomy of harmful attention, I suggest that these individuals can be understood as objecting to a ‘relative attentional surplus on the wrong property’.
-This taxonomy helps to clarify how this attentional surplus can coexist with another type of harmful attention routinely suffered by those from marginalised groups, including attentional deficits.
-I suggest that the marginalised individuals and groups themselves are routinely insufficiently attended to, in virtue of the surplus attention given to their social identity properties.
+One theme in complaints from those with marginalized social identities is that they are seen primarily in terms of that identity.
+Some Black artists, for instance, complain about being seen as Black first and artists second.
+These individuals can be understood as objecting to a particularly subtle form of morally problematic attention: “relative attentional surplus on the wrong property.”
+This attentional surplus can coexist with another type of common problematic attention affecting these groups, including attentional deficits; marginalized individuals and groups themselves are routinely insufficiently attended to in virtue of the surplus attention given to their social identity properties.

 Consider a terrible situation that too many women find themselves in: 85,000 women are raped in England and Wales alone every year.
 Many of these women do not bring their case to trial.
 There are multiple reasons that they might not want to testify in the courts.
 The incredibly low conviction rate is one.
 Another reason, however, might be that these women do not want the fact that they were raped to become the most salient thing about them.
 More specifically, they do not want it to be the thing that others attend to the most—that others find most noticeable and memorable.
 In this paper, I introduce the notion of ‘harmful salience perspectives’ to help to explain this and related phenomena.
 This refers either to attention on things that should not be salient, or not enough attention on things that deserve to be made salient.
 Following ideas within the feminist literature on objectification, I argue that we can be harmed when aspects of our identity that do not reflect our personhood – our agency, rationality, personality, and so on – are more prominent in the minds of others than aspects that do reflect our personhood.
 Crucially, these ways of attending do not need to implicate false beliefs and harmful ideologies to be harmful, but can be harmful in their own right.